ayushaggarwalI2V/Video-Analytics-Server/10 Intrusion Detection/README.md

 1. Detection with different models
 2. Check Backend -> Inference, Open CV, CUDA
 3. Frame Skipping in `Analytic Advance Setting`
-4. Check the confidence value in `Analytic Specific Setting`
+4. Check the confidence value in the `Analytic Specific Setting`
 5. Enable `Find Attributes` in Analytic Advance setting
+6. No Exchange of person ID